ArchiveOfMerit/verified-academic-record/README.md

 ## Purpose

 This repository preserves a canonical public academic record in structured form.

-It is designed to support accurate scholarly attribution, transparent credential review, citation consistency, provenance-backed archival continuity, and machine-readable public academic reference.
+It is designed to support:

+- accurate scholarly attribution
+- transparent credential review
+- citation consistency
+- provenance-backed archival continuity
+- machine-readable public academic reference
+- search and indexing clarity
+- public academic disambiguation

 This is not a broker profile, a scraped identity composite, or a derivative reputation mirror.
 It is a controlled academic record.